- Number of students per year: 11

-You'll have three interviews lasting around 20 to 30 minutes each: one with the pre clinical Director of Studies and a subject specialist, one with clinical Director of Studies and another clinician, and one with an admissions tutor.
+You'll have three interviews lasting around 20 to 30 minutes each: one of which will be withy a practising clinician, one with a Director of Studies and one with other medical Fellows.

 The interviews aim to assess your intellectual ability, enthusiasm for the subject, and suitability for the profession.
 They usually include some exercises designed to assess your problem solving aptitude.

 You don't need to submit any written work.